Performance & Production Arts | UAL Extended Diploma in Performing Arts - Acting | Level 3

 Northbrook MET is highly regarded in the theatre industry as a provider of excellent training.

-The MET's Theatre Arts department has a broad range of staff who are all practising artists and producers involved in the region's exciting theatre scene.
-Our staff are here help you realise your potential.
-Our experienced teaching staff are passionate about their areas of expertise and are committed to helping you to attain your learning goals and meet your personal aims.
+The MET's Theatre Arts department has a broad range of staff who are all practising artists and producers involved in the region's exciting theatre scene and they are here to help you realise your potential.
+Passionate about their areas of expertise, staff are committed to helping you to attain your learning goals and meet your personal aims.

-Without a doubt, one of the reasons we know you will love studying at Northbrook MET is the renowned creative facilities and atmosphere at our West Durrington Campus.
-The campus is a dedicated arts space, with the theatre courses running alongside music and art & design courses.
+One of the reasons you will love studying at Northbrook MET is the renowned creative facilities and atmosphere at our West Durrington Campus.
+It is a dedicated arts space, with the theatre courses running alongside music and art and design courses.
 You will collaborate with like-minded, passionate students and benefit from the various creative projects that take place, such as theatre shows, music gigs and art exhibitions.
 The campus is regularly used by professional creatives, which further highlights the quality of our industry-standard facilities.